Knowledge Translation in Cancer Rehabilitation with Jenna Smith and Julie Richardson

 It has been shown repeatedly in clinical trials that moderate-intensity exercise can help to minimize many side effects of cancer treatment.
 These include symptoms such as pain, fatigue, nausea, overall functioning and quality of life.
 Despite this evidence, less then 30% of this population participates in regular physical activity.
 These levels are even lower in certain sub-populations of this group.

 As health care professionals who specialize in exercise prescription, manual therapy, and other natural means, physiotherapists help individual to manage many forms of symptoms and side effects.
 Currently across Canada, the use of exercise and physiotherapy practices in cancer care is inconsistent.
 Many patients are not exposed to the need or importance of maintaining physical fitness during and after cancer treatment.
 This session will explore the reasons for this knowledge gap.

-In this session, we will explore the current evidence in terms of the barriers and facilitators to exercise from the patients’ and health professionals’ perspective, as well as novel strategies that physiotherapists can use in clinical practice to close this knowledge gap.
-Topics of discussion will include the location, availability, and accessibility of exercise programs for all individuals with cancer, how to access hard to reach populations, how to include concurrent disease-specific self-management programs with exercise interventions, using the Prospective Care Model to incorporate physiotherapy early in the course of the cancer treatment, and an introduction to novel and unique knowledge translation tools (such as smart phone applications) for this population.
+In this online physiotherapy course, we will explore the current evidence in terms of the barriers and facilitators to exercise from the patients’ and health professionals’ perspectives, as well as novel strategies that physiotherapists can use in clinical practice to close this knowledge gap.
+Topics of discussion will include the location, availability, and accessibility of exercise programs for all individuals with cancer, how to access hard to reach populations, how to include concurrent disease-specific self-management programs with exercise interventions, using the Prospective Care Model to incorporate physiotherapy early in the course of the cancer treatment, and an introduction to novel and unique knowledge translation tools (such as smartphone applications) for this population.